benpptung/bunlogger/README.md

  - logDir:   'path/to/log/directory'  - directory to save log files
  - keep:     {Number}                 - how many log files keep.
 See [rotatelog-stream](https://www.npmjs.com/package/rotatelog-stream)
  - maxsize:  {Number}                 - max filesize allowed.
 See [rotatelog-stream](https://www.npmjs.com/package/rotatelog-stream)
- - dev:      {Boolean}                - Enable `process.stdout` for development, so we can see how logging file looks like in console.
+ - dev:      {Boolean}                - Pipe logs to `process.stdout` for development, so we can see how logging file looks like in console.
  - streams:  {Array}                  - additional streams for Bunyan